 I was six when I realized I was unusual.
-On my first day of school back in my New Jersey hometown, I became instantly popular when they heard my Australian accent.
-I discovered that I was the only one on the playground who had been overseas and my new friends wanted to hear my stories about places they’d never been.
+On my first day of school in my hometown, I instantly became The Popular Girl when my schoolmates heard my Australian accent.
+As the only one on the playground who had lived overseas, my new friends wanted to hear my stories about places they’d never been.
 Wonderful places.

 Travel to every country?
 What counts as a country?

-It depends on who you ask, I guess.
-Over the years my concept of what constitutes “a country” has morphed from being whatever was on my Replogle globe as a child to the list of U.N. member states as a teen to the now 321 countries and territories that are on Travelers’ Century Club’s list.
+Visiting every country in the world isn’t easy to define.
+The world has grown smaller, thanks to mass media and the internet.
+Over the years the concept of what constitutes “a country” has morphed and grown in our minds.
+It began with the countries on the Replogle globe you knew as a kid, grew to the list of U.N. member states, and (for some) is the 321 countries and territories that are currently on Travelers’ Century Club’s list.

 What counts as a visit?